microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 ### LinePointer

 [A base pointer class](xref:Microsoft.MixedReality.Toolkit.Input.MousePointer) that draws lines from the source of the input (i.e. the controller) in the pointer direction.
-This is also used by other things like the Shell Hand Ray Pointer and the teleport pointers (which also draw lines to indicate where teleportation will end up at.
+This is also used by other things like the Shell Hand Ray Pointer and the teleport pointers (which also draw lines to indicate where teleportation will end up at).

 ## Near pointers